zhenwu0831/zhenwu0831.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Welcome to my website! :smile:
+Welcome to my website! :-)

 I'm a first-year <a href="https://www.lti.cs.cmu.edu/academics/masters-programs/mlt.html">Master of Language Technologies</a> (MLT) student at the <a href="https://www.lti.cs.cmu.edu/index.html">Language Technologies Institute</a>, School of Computer Science at Carnegie Mellon University.
 I'm fortunate to be advised by Professor <a href="https://www.cs.cmu.edu/~cprose/">Carolyn Rosé</a>.

 I'm excited to develop <a style="font-weight: 400; color: green">generalizable and interpretable</a> models.
 Specifically, I'm very interested in <a style="font-weight: 300; color: green">language model reasoning</a> and their applications in interpersonal communications, typically through the lens of <a style="font-weight: 300; color: green">pragmatics</a> and <a style="font-weight: 300; color: green">interpretability</a> methods.

+📚 From the language perspective, I want to

+🔬

-Previously, I obtained my undergraduate degree on Computer Science and Mathematics with Honors from the University of Pittsburgh.
+Previously, I obtained my B.S. degree in Computer Science and Mathematics with Honors from the University of Pittsburgh.

+Fun fact about me: I was trained as a professional singer (similar to Bel canto).
+I also play flute, the <a href="https://en.wikipedia.org/wiki/Hulusi">cucurbit flute</a>, and piano for fun.
+Sometimes I also read mysteries and watch classical concerts.